Helpful Gardening Tips

-American Elm lined street after street once in the booming American cities of the 19th and 20th centuries.
+Once, the American Elm lined street after street in the booming American cities of the 19th and 20th centuries.
 They were admired for their stately branches, beautiful colors, and adaptability to the most extreme range of soils, moisture, heat, and wind.
 The American Elm has a very distinctive leaf pattern.
-The leaves have double-toothed margins and are slightly off-center because on one side of the center vein the leaf is shorter than the other.
-During the warm, sunny summer months the American Elm is a dark green color, which lightens to yellow during the fall.
+The leaves have double-toothed margins and are slightly off-center because the leaf is shorter than the other on one side of the center vein.
+During the warm, sunny summer months, the American Elm is a dark green color, which lightens to yellow during the fall.
 In the early spring, they grow small, inconspicuous green flowers followed by seeding.
-The American Elm keeps its seed in small oval samara, which are dispersed by the wind in the springtime, starting when the tree is around fifteen years old.
+The American Elm keeps its seed in small oval samara dispersed by the wind in the springtime, starting when the tree is around fifteen years old.
 The seed cases are also a popular spring food for birds and squirrels.
-While originally native to the Eastern United States, the American Elm can be grown in several regions of the country.
-They are a long-lived tree.
-Some specimens can live upwards of three hundred years.
-As it grows it becomes a dark, ash gray with flat topped ridges separated by diamond fissures.
-The outer bark frequently has a distinctive, alternating pattern of buff and red colored patches.
+While initially native to the Eastern United States, the American Elm can be grown in 2A through 9B hardiness zones.

 American Elm can live up to three hundred years